Thursday, February 26, 2026

 Roster and Tryout Talk

 With today's signing of Hesron Barry, Indy Eleven's roster currently stands at 20 players.
-From what I've been told, there will be one more signing later this week and then the team will put a hold on any new players for a bit.
+From what I've been told, there will be one more signing later this week (edit: Paco Craig announced on Wednesday, sooner than I expected) and then the team will put a hold on any new players for a bit.
 Add a few Academy players and the team can take part in some 11 v 11 scrimmages, but won't have too many extra players if/when the injury bug happens as the season progresses.
 So I suspect the team likely hasn't completely filled out the roster and will add some more later (maybe not until the season has started), but they won't be actively signing any players after this week.

 Later this week though, Indy will be holding their annual open tryout.
 I would recommend you go watch Matt Sheldon's recent video on his Become Elite YouTube page titled "Are Open Try Outs, Combines, and ID Camps Still Worth it in 2026?"
 I've thought for a long time that open tryouts at a professional level, even one at the level of USL Championship, is more of a money grab, but Matt's video provided some really nice insight for me to think that maybe Indy's open tryout isn't a complete money grab.
 Thinking about his video as it relates to Indy's open tryout, Indy might be an ideal place for a player to go to an open tryout based on these reasons: